fr3em1nd/Simple-Todo-List-with-React-Native-with-Expo-and-React-Query/README.md

 once the commands runs and completed(considering you have credentials for iOS & Google Developer), you shoudl be able to download the .AAB files and .xarchive to be uploaded to their respective stores.

 Fast Deployment using Expo Go:
+- Fast deployment doesnt build an app package, instead, it'll allow you to use your local device to scan the QR code to run the app like a dev environment.

 note: you need to have an expo go account from expo.io.

 `expo upload:android`

+`expo upload:ios`

 # Technologies used: